Gold and silver! Kiwis dominate shot put as untouchable Walsh defends title

 At the halfway mark of the competition, he was 55cm ahead of Nigerian Chukwuebuka Enekwechi, who claimed silver on the Gold Coast.
 And after Gill's fourth effort of 21.20m, that advantage had been extended to 87cm.

-Walsh's fourth reminded his teammate who was still in command, recording 21.84m, before Gill enhanced his hold on silver with a fifth throw of 21.29m - and confirmed that prize with a personal-best flourish.
+Walsh's fourth reminded his teammate who remained in command, recording 21.84m, before Gill enhanced his hold on silver with a fifth throw of 21.29m - and confirmed that prize with a personal-best effort that saw him finish 1.33m ahead of England's Scott Lincoln in bronze.

-All that remained was for Walsh to celebrate in a manner that reemphasised his Commonwealth dominance, wheeling away in delight to end another golden night.
+All that remained was for Walsh to celebrate in a manner that reemphasised his Commonwealth dominance, outdoing even himself before wheeling away in delight to end another golden night.